-- (c) exempt from duties and prohibitions and restrictions on imports and exports in respect of its publications. - 7.
-While the OPCW will not, as a general rule, claim exemption from excise duties and from taxes on the sale of movable and immovable property which form part of the price to be paid, nevertheless when the OPCW is making important purchases for official use of property on which such duties and taxes have been charged or are chargeable, the Republic of Panama will, whenever possible, make appropriate administrative arrangements for the remission or return of the amount of duty or tax.
+- (c) exempt from import (customs) duties and prohibitions and restrictions on imports and exports in respect of its publications. - 7.
+While the OPCW will not, as a general rule, claim exemption from excise duties and from taxes on the sale of movable and immovable property which form part of the price to be paid, nevertheless when the OPCW is making important purchases for official use of property on which such duties and taxes have been charged or are chargeable, Georgia will, whenever possible, make appropriate administrative arrangements for the purpose of return of the amount of duty or tax or co-financing.